The Best Pub Food in Every State

 Holeman & Finch Public House, Atlanta

-Waikiki Brewing in Honolulu offers a gorgeous setting for enjoying excellent craft beer and beer cocktails (Jalapeno Amber Michelada, anyone?) with some classic pub food cooked with Hawaiian flair.
-Try the Kalua Pork Cuban and pair it with the Hana Hou Hefeweizen.
+With four locations, Waikiki Brewing in Waikiki offers a gorgeous setting to enjoy excellent craft beer and beer cocktails (Jalapeno Amber Michelada, anyone?) with some classic pub food cooked with Hawaiian flair.
+Try the Crispy Pork Belly and pair it with the Hana Hou Hefeweizen.

 Sockeye Brewing & Grill, Boise